SNAPSHOT-Britain's political and market turmoil | Business

 * LDI helps pension funds use derivatives to "match" assets and liabilities to avert risks of shortfalls in payouts, but the soaring interest rates have triggered emergency collateral calls for those funds to cover the derivatives.
 MARKET REACTION

-* Thirty-year gilt yields were up 25 basis points on the day at 4.79%, having fallen as low as 4.244% in early trade.
-It was a similar story for the 20-year gilt . * Sterling fell against the dollar.

-* "This marks the first time in decades – since at least the 90s – that the financial markets have forced the government of a big developed economy with its own central bank to capitulate on core fiscal ambitions," said Krishna Guha and Peter Williams, analysts at Evercore ISI. * Some investors suspect the BoE will have to continue buying government bonds, even if not immediately after Friday's scheduled end of emergency interventions.
+* British bond prices immediately renewed their sharp sell-off in the final hours of trading on Friday as investors decided that Truss's latest U-turn - to allow a rise in tax on company profits and not freeze them as she had planned - was not enough. * The bond market reopens at 8 a.m.
+(0700 GMT) on Monday.

-* The BoE bought 1.3207 billion pounds ($1.48 billion) of long-dated government bonds at its final reverse auction, taking total purchases of conventional and index-linked gilts since Sept.
+* Sterling was up about 1% against the dollar in Asian trading early on Monday. * The BoE bought 1.3207 billion pounds ($1.48 billion) of long-dated government bonds at its final reverse auction on Friday, taking total purchases of conventional and index-linked gilts since Sept.
 28 to 19.3 billion pounds.
-(Compiled by Toby Chopra and Catherine Evans; Editing by Paul Simao)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)